RoboJackets/robocup-software/docs/source/meta_docs.rst

 Meta-Docs
 =========

 Documentation on how this documentation was set up.

 Documentation for how to write documentation is under "Contributing".

 Log
 ---

-Kevin Fu
-5/7/2022
+Kevin Fu, 5/7/2022

 First, big thanks to Oswin So, who wrote `this PR <https://github.com/RoboJackets/robocup-software/pull/1574>`_ setting up most of the framework for these docs.
 That said, I've made some